As much as we may love our jobs, we're all susceptible to burnout.

 8. Don't feel bad taking time off.

-Some businesses are more lenient in their allowances for taking time off than others, but, as mentioned above, taking time off can be a valuable tool for managing burnout.
+Some businesses are more lenient in their allowances for taking time off than others, but taking time off can be a valuable tool for managing burnout.

-Coordinate with the necessary people, and plan time for yourself to fully detach from work and focus on what matters most: your well-being.
-Most importantly, be off when you're off.
-Hold yourself accountable, and maybe recruit others to remind you that you're taking this time for yourself and it is truly ok to disengage until you're back at work.
+Pro tip: Coordinate with the necessary people, and plan time for yourself to fully detach from work and focus on what matters most: your well-being.
+And most importantly, be off when you're off.
+It's truly ok to disengage while you're OOO.

 As Justen says, "You deserve it."